-Women and girls from rural areas face long and dangerous journeys to reach health centres, which are often illequipped and lacking basic amenities.
+Women and girls from rural areas face long and dangerous journeys to reach health centres, especially during the night to access maternal health, which are often ill-equipped and lacking basic amenities.
 Rural health centres frequently refer women to county hospitals, leading to costly and time-consuming commutes.
 This challenge is compounded by poor infrastructure, with some communities in Kenya reporting distances of up to 30 km to the nearest health centre.
 The lack of security and essential services, like clean water and sanitation, further compromises their health and safety.
 Women also face longer wait times, adding to the time poverty accrued from a disproportionate share of unpaid care and domestic work.